JonasIsLive/FoodSaver/README.md

 # A React Native Authentication application for a food waste concept developed in 2017.
-The app build on top of multiple boilerplates, that has Facebook Authorisation and Email/Pwd authorisation using react native, expo, uikitten, and firebase.
+The app is build on top of multiple boilerplates and has Facebook Authorisation and Email/Pwd authorisation using react native, expo, uikitten, and firebase.

 ### **How to Install**